HINKOKO/shell/io_redirections_and_filters/README.md

-Script 13 prints only words that appear exactly once Script 14 display lines containing the pattern "root" from a file Script 15 display the number of lines that contains a specified pattern
+Script 13 prints only words that appear exactly once Script 14 display lines containing the pattern "root" from a file Script 15 display the number of lines that contains a specified pattern Script 16 display lines containing a pattern and 3 lines after them